 Most B2B marketers are focused on top-of-the-funnel goals like brand awareness, education, and building credibility.
 But, that shouldn’t limit you—teams are also finding success with using content to generate leads, nurture subscribers, drive event attendance, and generate revenue.

-Though the metrics you emphasize are wholly dependent on program goals, this list should help kick-start your journey in content performance measurement.
+Though the metrics you emphasize are wholly dependent on program goals (SEO, content marketing, or otherwise), this list should help kick-start your journey in content performance measurement.

 Are there any metrics we’re missing from this list?
 Reach out to us on Twitter @KoMarketing — we’d love to hear them!